Quantum Optics Researcher

 ArchitectureFull TimeToronto, ON

 At Xanadu, we are learners, innovators, researchers, collaborators and problem solvers.
 We are creating something that has never been built before.
-What we are doing is extremely hard, the classic moon shot.
 Few people in their life will be able to be a part of something like this, where if we are successful, the technologies we develop will solve some of the world’s most challenging problems, and literally change the world.
 And that is something to be excited about!

 As a theoretical quantum optics researcher, you will work with us towards building photonic quantum computers.
 You will collaborate with the world-class researchers at Xanadu (including 40+ PhDs) to help devise and develop architectures for fault-tolerant photonic quantum computing by